Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Derivation of the kinetic equation

 where $F_{\bp\bq}$ is either the Heaviside filter \eqref{eq:Heaviside} or the Lorentzian filter \eqref{eq:Lorentzian}.
-In most of this paper, we use the Heaviside filter \eqref{eq:Heaviside}, and discuss the use of the Lorentzian filter \eqref{eq:Lorentzian} in \S \ref{app:lorentzian}.
-Note that this equation is the quasi-linear version of the Navier-Stokes equation with only part of the interactions included, based on the quasi resonant condition $\frac{|\omega_{\bp\bq}^{s\tilde{s}}|}{\Up}<1$.
+In most of this paper, we use the Heaviside filter \eqref{eq:Heaviside}, where Eq.~\eqref{eq:E_full} is the quasi-linear version of the energy balance for the Euler equations with only part of the interactions included, based on the quasi resonant condition $\frac{|\omega_{\bp\bq}^{s\tilde{s}}|}{\Up}<1$.
+We discuss the use of the Lorentzian filter \eqref{eq:Lorentzian} in \S \ref{app:lorentzian}.

 Both filters \eqref{eq:Heaviside}-\eqref{eq:Lorentzian} select exact resonances $\omega_{\bp\bq}^{s \tilde{s}} = 0$ when time-scale separation between the non-linear time $1/U'$ and the wave period is infinite $\frac{1}{\Omega} \ll\frac{1}{\Up}$ so that the resonant condition $\omega_{\bp\bq}^{s \tilde{s}} /U'<1$ becomes extremely stringent.
 They therefore reproduce the behavior of the oscillating factor in this limit: $\frac{1 - e^{-i \omega_{\bp\bq}^{s \tilde{s}} t}}{i\omega_{\bp\bq}^{s \tilde{s}} t } = \delta_{\omega_{\bp\bq}^{s \tilde{s}}}$ when $\omega_{\bp\bq}^{s \tilde{s}} t \to \infty$.